nabeel3133/combining3Dmorphablemodels/README.md

 ### 2. Downloading the models
 - [LYHM: Liverpool York Head Model](https://www-users.cs.york.ac.uk/~nep/research/LYHM/)
-  - After you have acquired LYHM, extract the lyhmPublic.zip and go to "lyhmPublic/lyhmModels/", copy "LYHM_male.mat" and put it in the "Regression Matrix Calculation" folder.
+  - After you have acquired LYHM, extract the `lyhmPublic.zip` and go to `lyhmPublic/lyhmModels/`, copy `LYHM_male.mat` and put it in the `Regression Matrix Calculation` folder.
 - [BFM09: Basel Face Model 2009](https://faces.dmi.unibas.ch/bfm/index.php?nav=1-1-0&id=details)
-  - After you have acquired BFM, extract the BaselFaceModel.tgz and go to "PublicMM1" folder, copy "01_MorphableModel.mat" and put it in the "Regression Matrix Calculation" folder.
+  - After you have acquired BFM, extract the BaselFaceModel.tgz and go to "PublicMM1" folder, copy `01_MorphableModel.mat` and put it in the `Regression Matrix Calculation` folder.

 ### 3. Running the code
 In order to run the code, launch MATLAB and follow the steps given below:
-1. Open the file "Steps1to3.m" located in "combining3Dmorphablemodels/Regression Matrix Calculcation" and run it.
-(Keep in mind that there is a variable named "total_heads" on line #7, you can change it to as much head shape parameters you want the regression matrix to learn from).
+1. Open the file `Steps1to3.m` located in `combining3Dmorphablemodels/Regression Matrix Calculcation` and run it.
+(Keep in mind that there is a variable named `total_heads` on line #7, you can change it to as much head shape parameters you want the regression matrix to learn from).
-2. After it is done executing, open the file "nricp_run.m" located in "combining3Dmorphablemodels/Non Rigid Iterative Closest Point (NICP)/nricp-master/demos" and run it.
-It will save "Regression_Matrix.mat" in the directory "combining3Dmorphablemodels/Regression Matrix Calculcation".
+2. After it is done executing, open the file `nricp_run.m` located in `combining3Dmorphablemodels/Non Rigid Iterative Closest Point (NICP)/nricp-master/demos` and run it.
+It will save `Regression_Matrix.mat` in the directory `combining3Dmorphablemodels/Regression Matrix Calculcation`.

 ### 4. Getting a Predicted Head
 In order to get a predicted head of a BFM face, you need to have the .obj file of the BFM face for which you want to predict the head.
-Make sure to have your .obj file named as "Input_Face.obj".
+Make sure to have your .obj file named as `Input_Face.obj`.
 Locate to the directory "combining3Dmorphablemodels/Prediction" and run the following command:
 ```
 python Head_Prediction.py
 ```
-This will output a file named "Output_Head.obj" located in the same directory.
+This will output a file named `Output_Head.obj` located in the same directory.

 ## Citation
 If this work is useful for your research or if you use this implementation in your academic projects, please cite the following papers: